Insights

 Minus sign iconPlus sign icon

-As of December 2025, City of Baltimore has approximately 10K employees across 4 continents, including North AmericaAsiaEurope.
-Key team members include Ceo/Founder: D. J. R.Chief Executive Officer: M. B.Chief Financial Officer, Department Of Public Works: A. M..
+As of March 2026, City of Baltimore has approximately 3.3K employees across 3 continents, including North AmericaAsiaEurope.
+Key team members include Ceo/Founder: D. J. R.Chief Executive Officer: M. B.Chief Executive Officer: S. M..
 Explore City of Baltimore's employee directory with LeadIQ.

 What industry does City of Baltimore belong to?